 8. Learn New Vocabulary

 Tell your students to learn 20 new vocab words that interest them.
-In Google Slides, they type the vocab word, use it in a complex sentence (at least 8 words), and find an image to represent the word.
+In Google Slides, students will type the vocab word, use it in a complex sentence (at least 8 words), and find an image to represent the word.

 Variation: Have students label 20 objects in their house and take photos of the object with the label to put into Google slides, accompanied by a complex sentence.
 Remind them not to use tape to place the piece of paper on the object, unless their parents have given them permission.